legendu-net/blog/misc/content/2019-02-09-gitpod-tips.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-1. gitPod supports both IDE and terminator on a GitHub repository in a Docker environment.
+1. GitPod is a great web IDE for GitHub repositories.
-    So a whole lot can be done if you are creative!
+    It supports both IDE and terminal environment via Docker, so a whole lot can be done if you are creative!

 2. customized layers are supported